sarkershantonu/Automation-Getting-Started/junitbenchmark/README.md

      System.setProperty(k,p.getProperty(k));
  }

 So, if you need to change any property, you can change in this jub.properties, it will effect before tests.

+ This part I am adding in @BeforeClass so that we can get those before test starting

 # Where to use this
 1. You have your unit tests, use this to know your concurrency state performance.